 Gene Falk and Mitch Besser save lives by providing a simple way for overburdened clinics in Africa to provide support to ensure that patients use available treatments.

-Clinics all over the world to provide the customized, comprehensive education and psychosocial support needed to ensure that HIV+ mothers access and use available treatments for preventing transmission to their babies.
+Clinics all over the world have the capacity to provide the customized, comprehensive education and psychosocial support needed to ensure that families access and use available treatments for best possible health outcomes.

 Partnerships to Replicate the Model

-Nongovernmental organizations, health ministries, and others disseminate the model independent of m2m.
+m2m provides support and technical assistance to nongovernmental organizations, health ministries, and others to ensure the model is disseminated independently of m2m.

 Long-time friends Mitch and Gene pursued very different paths: Mitch became a doctor and worked in developing countries, while Gene was successful in business and became a senior media executive.
 In 2000, Mitch moved to Cape Town, South Africa.
 His medical practice focused his attention on women who learned that they were HIV positive during their first prenatal visit.
 Many of them fled the clinic, never to return.
 Those who stayed did not get much counseling or education about their disease from the overworked doctors and nurses.
 A third of them gave birth to HIV positive babies.
 He realized that the other two-thirds – HIV-positive mothers who remained strong and took steps, including clinical treatments, to reduce the risk of infecting their babies – could be be trained to work alongside clinic staff to comfort and counsel the terrified young women who had just learned their HIV status at the prenatal clinic.
 He launched m2m in 2001.
 Gene, who had been involved in HIV/AIDS issues for nearly 20 years, visited the first m2m site while on vacation.
 He was struck by the parallels to the early days of HIV/AIDS in the U.S., and realized that Mitch, who was running m2m on a shoestring, did not have the experience to build an organization capable of achieving global impact.
 So he moved to Cape Town and served as m2m’s executive director for a decade.
 At the time of the Award, m2m’s “Mentor Mothers” were counseling and educating newly diagnosed HIV-positive pregnant women and new mothers at 155 sites in South Africa and Lesotho, providing important patient support during critical junctures to keep HIV-positive women and their children healthy.